 1.)
-Tromsø, Norway
+Tromso, Norway

-There’s not really a wrong time to visit but obviously seasons are quite different due the midnight sun in summer.
+There’s not really a wrong time to visit but obviously seasons are quite different due to the midnight sun in summer.

 Make sure to try the cities spa boat that leaves the harbour, attend the Tromsø International Film Festival and the Northern Light Festival, or head out to spot some whales.